-As of June 30, 2013

-Actual Pro Forma Pro Forma as Adjusted

-(In thousand s, except share ar (Unaudited) nd per share data)

-Cash and cash equivalents \$ 20,683 \$ \$

-Long-term debt, net of discount 4,826

-Preferred stock warrant liability 175

-Convertible preferred stock, par value \$0.001 per share: 60,187,700 shares authorized,

-59,989,268 issued and outstanding, actual; no shares authorized, issued or

-outstanding, pro forma and pro forma as adjusted 79,025

-Stockholders' (deficit) equity:

-Common stock, par value \$0.001 per share: 77,000,000 shares authorized, 3,714,902

-shares issued and outstanding, actual; shares authorized, 63,704,170

-shares issued and outstanding, pro forma; shares issued and outstanding,

-pro forma as adjusted 4

-Additional paid-in capital 2,663

-Accumulated deficit (73,455)

-Total stockholders' (deficit) equity (70,788)

-Total capitalization \$ 13,238 \$ \$
+013 Actual (In thousands Pro Forma , except share and (Unaudited) Pro Forma as Adjusted d per share data) Cash and cash equivalents \$ 20,683 \$ 20,683 \$ Long-term debt, net of discount \$ 4,826 \$ 4,826 \$ Preferred stock warrant liability 175 Convertible preferred stock, par value \$0.001 per share: 60,187,700 shares authorized, 59,989,268 issued and outstanding, actual; no shares authorized, issued or outstanding, pro forma and pro forma as adjusted 79,025 Stockholders' (deficit) equity: Common stock, par value \$0.001 per share: 77,000,000 shares authorized, 928,713 shares issued and outstanding, actual; 125,000,000 shares authorized, 15,926,025 shares issued and outstanding, pro forma; shares issued and outstanding, pro forma as adjusted 1 16 Preferred stock, par value \$0.001 per share; no shares 10 authorized, issued or outstanding actual and pro forma; 5,000,000 shares authorized, no shares issued or outstanding, pro forma as adjusted Additional paid-in capital 2,666 81,851 Accumulated deficit (73,455) (73,455) Total stockholders' (deficit) equity (70,788) 8,412 Total capitalization \$ 13,238 \$ 13,238 \$

 A \$1.00 increase (decrease) in the assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, would increase (decrease) each of cash and cash equivalents, additional paid-in capital, total capitalization and total stockholders' (deficit) equity by \$ million, assuming that the number of shares offered by us, as set forth on the cover page of this prospectus, remains the same, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
-Each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) cash and cash equivalents, additional paid-in capital, total capitalization and total stockholders' (deficit) equity by approximately \$ million, assuming an initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+Each increase (decrease) of 1.0 million shares in the number of shares offered by us would increase (decrease) cash and cash equivalents, additional paid-in capital, total capitalization and total stockholders' (deficit) equity by approximately \$\frac{1}{2}\$ million, assuming an initial public offering price of \$\frac{1}{2}\$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
 The pro forma as adjusted information discussed above is illustrative only and will be adjusted based on the actual public offering price and other terms of this offering determined at pricing.

-If the underwriters' over-allotment option were exercised in full, pro forma as adjusted cash and cash equivalents, common stock, additional paid-in capital, total stockholders' deficit and shares issued and outstanding as of June 30, 2013 would be \$ , \$ , \$ and , respectively.
+If the underwriters' over-allotment option were exercised in full, pro forma as adjusted cash and cash equivalents, common stock, additional paid-in capital, total stockholders' equity and shares issued and outstanding as of June 30, 2013 would be \$\text{million, \$\text{million, \$\text{million}, \$\text{million} and \$\text{million}, \$\text{million} and \$\text{properties}.}